icpmtech/distilation-llm/README.md

-Here is a README.md file for your project, providing an overview, installation steps, and usage instructions.

----

 LLM Distillation Project 🚀

 A lightweight and efficient approach to distilling large language models (LLMs) using PyTorch and Hugging Face Transformers.